Skip to main content

 A merchant cash advance gives businesses a lump sum upfront and requires them to pay a fixed percentage of each processor payout, until the advance and fixed fee are paid.

-This guide covers everything you need to know to evaluate and launch a merchant cash advance on your platform — from eligibility and underwriting to offer structure, lifecycle, and integration paths.
+This guide covers everything you need to know to evaluate and launch a merchant cash advance program on your platform — from eligibility and coverage to lifecycle, offer structure, and legal requirements.

 Value for Small Businesses